scalable-react/scalable-react-typescript-boilerplate/README.md

-__NOTICE__:
-We have been working on refactoring this repo to use lerna for the last few months and are nearly there!
-Stay tuned for more announcements and checkout our progress [on this branch](https://github.com/scalable-react/scalable-react-typescript-boilerplate/tree/feat_rc_docs_package).

 ![WIP](https://github.com/RyanCCollins/cdn/blob/master/misc/Work_In_Progress.png?raw=true)

-# Work In Progress
+# __NOTICE__:
-__NOTICE__: This repository is in active development.
-We encourage usage and pull requests, but please be advised that it is changing fast!
-If you're looking for a stable boilerplate, this is not it just yet.
-Stay tuned and get involved if you want to help us build it.
+We have done it!
+We migrated the repo to using lerna.
+Please be advised that we are not yet calling this repo ready for production as there is still more work to do.
+Please feel free to use it for small side projects and to submit PRs until a proper release has been published.

+### Open UI
+We are working on a small ui kit, which you'll find located in the packages directory.
+Much like this project, this code is not yet production ready and we have yet to document it.
+Please stay tuned.

 ![TypeScript](https://raygun.com/blog/wp-content/uploads/2016/07/Callums-post-on-Typescript.png)